evanwill/workshop-template-b/content/2-lesson.md

 ---
 title: Get Started
 nav: Start
-topics: Template; Config; Lorem ipsum
+topics: Template; Basic Config
 ---

-The `workshop-template-b` [repository](https://github.com/evanwill/workshop-template-b) is a template project --> to get started quickly, make a copy and fill in your own content and customizations.
+The [workshop-template-b repository](https://github.com/evanwill/workshop-template-b) is a template project --> to get started quickly, make a copy and fill in your own content and customizations.
-This [site](https://evanwill.github.io/workshop-template-b/) demonstrates the output on GitHub Pages, and the content pages serve as examples.
+This [demo site](https://evanwill.github.io/workshop-template-b/) demonstrates the output on GitHub Pages.
+The content pages serve as documentation and examples to copy from.

 {% capture text %}
 1. Click the green "Use this template" button on the [workshop-template-b repository](https://github.com/evanwill/workshop-template-b) to make your own new copy of the code (make sure you are logged into GitHub!).